 Ballet 5 (Ages 12-13-4-5x a week) Students with at least 4 years of formal ballet training continue to develop their ballet technique with more advanced steps in longer movement phrases.
 Ballet 5 girls, that have been approved, begin basic pointe work.
-These students develop more advanced performing skills by learning corps work.
+These students develop more advanced performing skills and corps de ballet expertise.

 Ballet 6 (Ages 13-18-4-6x a week) In this class, students with at least 5 years of formal ballet training are expected to have a complete understanding and control of ballet fundamentals.
-Students focus on consistently achieving complex movements while developing their musicality and artistry.
-Ballet 6 students focus strongly on increasing their agility and strength on pointe.
-Their performance and musicality are challenged by roles that are, if appropriate, smaller group or solo oriented.
+Students focus on consistently achieving complex movements while developing musicality and artistry as well as increasing their agility and strength on pointe.
+Their performance quality and musicality are challenged by roles that are, if appropriate, smaller group or soloist parts.

 Pre-Professional Summer Workshop for Ballet 1- Ballet 6 (Mid-June to Mid-July, 9am-3pm)

 Is an optional, but highly recommended, intensive program.
 This workshop gives the student 150 more hours of experience in dance.
-Students are expected to participate until their sophomore year of high school after which they are encouraged to audition for national professional workshops.
+Students are encouraged to participate until their sophomore year of high school after which they are supported to audition for national professional workshops.
 Attendance and progress in this program can effect class placement and casting.
 Entrance by audition only.